Ahmed9914/nd0067-c4-deployment-process-project-starter/README.md

 The app is deployed at: http://udagram-frontend123.s3-website-us-east-1.amazonaws.com.

-For more details about deplyment and CI/CD, refer to docs at `docs/Documentation.md`.
+For more details about deplyment and CI/CD, refer to docs at `docs` directory.

 ## Getting Started